official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 of Germany to the United Nations addressed to the President of the Security Council’ (S/2003/320).
 130 Letter Manning to McDonald, 16 March 2013, ‘Iraq: Summit Meeting in the Azores: 16 March’.

-37

-Executive Summary275.
-In his memoir, Mr Blair wrote:
+275. In his memoir, Mr Blair wrote:

 “So when I look back ...
 I know there was never any way Britain was not going to be with the US at that moment, once we went down the UN route and Saddam was